JuliaDatabases/Redis.jl/RedisProtocolNotes.md

 * `*2\r\n$3\r\nfoo\r\n$3\r\nbar\r\n` an __Array__ of 2 __Bulk Strings__
 * `*0\r\n` is an empty Array
 * Arrays can contain mixed types
-* `*-1\r\n` is a __Null Array__, and is an alternative way to specify a __Null__ value
-* client library API should return a null object and not an empty __Array__ when Redis replies with a __Null Array__.
-This is necessary to distinguish between an empty list and a different condition (for instance the timeout condition of the BLPOP command).
-* Arrays of arrays are possible
 * Single elements of an __Array__ may be __Null__: e.g., SORT command when used with the GET pattern option when the specified key is missing

-#### RedisType Notes

-__Some initial thoughts, pre-refactor__: it would appear that in order to improve type stability and performance, consistency with the Redis spec, and enable more features, we can leverage Julia's type system.
-Instead of parsing lines through a switch statement, which is the current pattern found in parser.jl, and returning some form of `Any`, we could create a (parametrized) `RedisReply`, atomic subtypes `RedisInteger`, `RedisString`, `RedisNil`, etc...,  and respective parametrized `RedisArrays`/ `RedisContainers`.
-Parsing would be handled by the respective constructors.

-These types would then be used when specifying the response type expected for a given command in the commands.jl file.
-I believe this would improve a Julia program's downstream handling of responses by making types known from the get-go.
-We could also improve the user experience when handling the much maligned 'NIL'.

-Now that a more comprehensive testing suite is available, it may be easier to implement this next stage of the package's refactor.

 __TODO__:  next section "Sending Commands to Redis"